efritz/blog/content/articles/2021-03-31-postgres-minimum-version.md

 showpagemeta = true
 external = "https://about.sourcegraph.com/blog/postgres-version-update/"
 icon = "sourcegraph"
+tags = ["sourcegraph"]
 +++

 As of Sourcegraph 3.27 (released [April 20, 2021](https://about.sourcegraph.com/blog/release/3.27)), we're updating the minimum supported version of Postgres from 9.6 to 12.

 **If you are maintaining an external database** and your Postgres version is older than Postgres 12, you will need to update your database instance prior to upgrading from Sourcegraph 3.26 to 3.27.
-See the [following instructions](https://docs.sourcegraph.com/admin/postgres#upgrading-postgresql) for a step-by-step guide.
+See the [following instructions](https://sourcegraph.com/docs/admin/postgres#upgrading-postgresql) for a step-by-step guide.

 **If you are using the Sourcegraph maintained Docker images,** your instance is already using an appropriate Postgres version and no action is needed on your part.

-Read the [documentation guide](https://docs.sourcegraph.com/admin/postgres#upgrading-postgresql) for instructions on how to upgrade PostgreSQL.
+Read the [documentation guide](https://sourcegraph.com/docs/admin/postgres#upgrading-postgresql) for instructions on how to upgrade PostgreSQL.

 ## Why does Sourcegraph 3.27 require Postgres 12?